Back to: LINQ Tutorial For Beginners and Professionals

 Output:

-When To Use LINQ All Method in C#?
+When should you use the LINQ All Method in C#?

 The All method in LINQ should be used when you need to verify that all collection elements satisfy a specific condition.
 Here are some scenarios where the All method is particularly useful: